2011 Crosstown Shootout brawl: Aftermath

 Earlier, Mack had tweeted, "If my players say they've been taught to be tough their whole life, they mean ON THE FLOOR.
 Nothing else is condoned."

 Both schools' presidents issued statements condemning the brawl.
 UC's Williams strongly supported Cronin's postgame remarks, saying that the brawl was "not what we expect of representatives of the University of Cincinnati" and that school officials would "act swiftly and firmly" to ensure it would never happen again.
 Xavier's Michael J. Graham called the brawl "unsportsmanlike" and apologized to Xavier's fans and "the entire Cincinnati community."
 The Big East Conference and the Atlantic 10 Conference, the home conferences for UC and Xavier, respectively at the time, also condemned the brawl and promised to hand down additional suspensions if they felt the schools hadn't acted harshly enough.

 On December 11, both schools announced suspensions for the players involved.
 UC suspended Gates, Mbodj and Ellis for six games each, and Guyn for one game.
 Cronin said that the four players would still have to earn their way back onto the team even after they served out their suspensions.
 At the very least, Cronin said, they would have to sincerely apologize on camera and complete several other unspecified tasks.
 Xavier suspended Wells and Landen Amos for four games, Lyons for two and Holloway for one.
 Xavier athletic director Mike Bobinski also apologized for Holloway and Lyons' postgame remarks.
 Mack said that Holloway was suspended specifically for his postgame comments, and admitted that neither he nor Lyons should have appeared before the media.

 On December 11, Mack, Holloway, Lyons and Xavier Athletic Director Mike Bobinski all apologized for what occurred.
 Mike Bobinski said, "It was an embarrassment.
 It was a disappointment at every level.
 We take full responsibility for the role that we played in those events and are resolved to whatever is necessary to see to it that it never happens again."
-Holloway also apologized for post game comments, saying, "Myself, I used the wrong choice of words.
+Holloway also apologized for his postgame comments, saying, "Myself, I used the wrong choice of words.
 I represent Xavier University, my family and myself and I really apologize for what took place."
 The following day, an emotional Gates apologized for his actions, saying they were "not what my family is about."
 Guyn, Ellis and Mbodj also apologized.